 The Internal Revenue Service (IRS) issues an Employer Identification Number (EIN).
 This is meant for those businesses having employees.
 Registration for state taxes is yet another.
 This covers all businesses operating within a state.

-Licenses and permits obtained to enable you to operate freely within your location.
+Licenses and permits are obtained to enable you to operate freely within your location.

 Open A Bank Account

 This is necessary for easy bookkeeping.
 Your carpet cleaning business bank account opening should be considered a priority.
 The benefits are immense when you make one available.
 Apart from being beneficial for bookkeeping, having a bank account won’t complicate issues when there’s a lawsuit.
 It also enables you to keep track of cash flow.